Key Takeaways

 6. Add a contact form or chat support

 Adding a contact form on your contact page can help you make your contact page more interactive and avoid thin content.
-Even if an issue arises in the odd hours of the day, they feel more secure in that you can provide help.
+Even if an issue arises in the odd hours of the day, users feel more secure knowing they can reach out for help.

 Additionally, sometimes all customers need is to be heard, so providing that as an option can increase your customer satisfaction.
-And as you know, happy customers are more likely to do business with you again and recommend you to their peers, propelling your brand higher up in the search rankings.
+Happy customers are more likely to do business with you again and recommend you to their peers, propelling your brand higher in the search rankings.

 Alternatively, you can opt-in for a chat support plugin.
 However, remember that in this case, you would be running external scripts on your page, which can slow down your website.
-On top of that, such JavaScript content is often harder to read by search engines and doesn’t directly provide you with any SEO value.
+On top of that, JavaScript content is often harder for search engines to read and doesn’t directly provide SEO value.

-In any case, the bottom line is that one of these solutions is better than none.
-It’s always better to genuinely help your customers than focus on other individual metrics – as those other metrics are often a product of happy customers and can be influenced directly by them.
+In any case, one of these solutions is better than none.
+It’s always better to genuinely help your customers than focus on individual metrics – as those other metrics are often a product of happy customers and can be influenced directly by them.

 7. Use a compelling Call-To-Action

-To optimize your contact page with SEO, we recommend that you add an effective CTA.
+To optimize your contact page SEO, we recommend that you add an effective CTA.
 Most often, the CTA on each page directly relates to the purpose of the page.
-And when it comes to contact pages, there’s one particular purpose – namely, customers getting in touch with your business.
+When it comes to contact pages, that purpose is simply to get customers to get in touch with your business.

 Doing this can improve the usability of your website and keep people for longer in your content universe.
-Keeping people on your website (of course, in a natural way) is a good indicator of having a strong brand that people are interested in.
+Keeping people on your website in a natural way is a good indicator of having a strong brand that people are interested in.
 Over the long run, this can help improve your search engine rankings.

 8. Add visuals of your physical location

-Adding images and videos of your physical location is a great way for diversifying the type of media your contact page has, which can help your SEO.
-Additionally, it helps customers find the right way when in need.
+Adding images and videos of your physical location is a great way to diversify the type of media on your contact page, which can help your SEO.
+Additionally, it helps customers find the right way when they are in need of your services.

-Doing this is especially important if your premises are something customers interact with in some way, as it can be a great way to boost trust.
-A well-maintained physical location speaks well about the business and shows that you care about the problems you solve and the solutions you provide.
+Doing this is especially important if your premises are something customers interact with.
+A well-maintained physical location speaks well about the business and shows that you care about the problems you solve.

 This is not limited to stores with physical locations.
-Even if you are an online company as we are that people don’t visit, it builds up the trust to show your actual location.
+Even if you are an online company that people don’t visit, showing your actual location builds up extra trust.

 9. List any additional information